tytydraco/yessleep/out/Ive_been_struggling_to_stay_awake_over_the_last_few_weeks_I_visited_a_therapist_Apparently_Ive_been_going_to_a_class_I_dont_remember_taking.md

 I had to think about that.

-“No,” I said before it hit me, my stomach lurching.
+“No,” I said, before it hit me, my stomach lurching.
 It was like opening old wounds, my body going through a visceral reaction.

 I did take another class.